 Liz was married to John Rendall from 1978 until 1988 and has one daughter Tallulah (b.1979) who graduated from Manchester University with an 2.1 Degree with honours in Latin American Combined Studies, American Liturature and Film.
-She is a musician (singer, music and songwriter)… www.tallulahrendall.com. and at present in 2017 is recording her 4th Album.
+Tallulah is a musician (singer, music and songwriter)… www.tallulahrendall.com. and at present in 2017 is recording her 4th Album.

-She draws on a list of international celebrities, many of whom are personal friends as well as clients, to launch the most extraordinary and imaginative events:
+She draws on a list of international celebrities, many of whom are personal friends as well as clients, to launch many unusual and imaginative event:

 January 2003, Liz organised the launch of the Special Olympics Great Britain at 11 Downing Street, followed by a fund raising dinner for 300 at The Foreign Office hosted by Eunice Kennedy Shriver and Tim Shriver with Dame Shirley Bassey & David Frost conducting the Auction.

 Having been a good friend of the founder of Shakespeare’s Globe, the late Sam Wannamaker, for the past 10 years Liz has been an active member of the Globe’s Development Council, now renamed the Globe Council.

-Liz Brewer’s first book ‘The Party Bible’ was published in April 2003 and she had signings at Waterstones at Harrods, when she was first heralded around the entire shop led by a Bagpipe playing Highlander.
+Liz Brewer’s first book ‘The Party Bible’ was published in April 2003 with signings at Waterstones at Harrods.
+At Harrods, she was heralded around the entire shop led by a Bagpipe playing Highlander.
 WHSmith then in prime position in Sloane Square, had a full window display soley of Liz’s book for 3 weeks.
-There were two launch parties, one at The Foreign Office War Rooms and the other, the main event at Sarastro Restaurant, Drury Lane, an all evening Champagne and Supper party for five hundred hosted by the owner Richard Niazi.
+There were two launch parties, one at The Foreign Office War Rooms and the other at Sarastro Restaurant, Drury Lane.
+Both were Champagne and Supper party fevents or five hundred.

-Liz is Hon Vice President of Westminster North Conservative Association and since 2005 has chaired and organized significant fund-raisings, creating a double-date event formula culminating with dinners at The House of Lords.
+Liz is Hon Vice President of Westminster North Conservative Association and since 2005 chaired and organized significant fund-raisers, including creating a double-date event formula, over two consecutive evenings culminating with dinners at The House of Lords.

 These events have been in combination with Zandra Rhodes, Heather Bird Tchenguiz, and Terence Cole, (Chairman of the Marcol Group) and his wife Niki and were primarily to assist the parliamentary candidate Joanne Cash to finance her challenge for the Westminster North borderline seat.

-Her Client, Dr George Piskov, his Uniastrum Bank and Unistream Money Transfers have been the overall sponsor of these events.
-Liz has represented Dr Piskov since 2005.
-Together they have raised funds for The Prince’s Drawing School with Clay Shoots at The West London Shooting School 2007 and Holland and Holland 2008.
+Liz represented Dr George Piskov, his Uniastrum Bank and Unistream Money Transfers since 2005.
+Together over ten years they have raised funds for The Prince’s Drawing School, now renamed The Royal Drawing School.

 On George’s behalf Liz organised his sponsorship of the World Premiere of the animated film of Prokofiev’s ‘Peter and the Wolf’ at The Royal Albert Hall with the Philharmonic Orchestra conducted by Mark Stephenson and after party for 300 guests … including the puppets!
-This film produced by Suzie Templeton and Hugh Welchman won the Oscar for ‘best Animated Short Film’ at the 2008 Acadamy Awards.
+This film, produced by Suzie Templeton and Hugh Welchman, subsequently won the Oscar for ‘best Animated Short Film’ at the 2008 Acadamy Awards.

-Following the success of Liz’s Book The Party Bible, she was selected as the etiquette and behaviour teacher for the last four years, successful ITV five-part series ‘Ladette to Lady’.
-This series has and is being shown around the world and due to being the 3rd highest rated programme in Australia Liz will be filming the fourth series in Nov/Dec 2008 which will feature 8 Australian Ladettes!
+Following the success of Liz’s Book The Party Bible, she was selected as the etiquette and social behaviour teacher for five years filming the successful ITV five-part award winning series ‘Ladette to Lady’.
+This series continues to be shown worldwide.

 Through this successful series Liz has represented the following as UK’s Etiquette Expert: